Level 02 · Analyst Learning

 Use in: Transformation comms plans, exec updates.

-Workshop Planning Sheet (.pdf) – Includes pre-read, agenda, outcomes, facilitators.
+Includes pre-read, agenda, outcomes, and facilitators.

-Check if you're answering the “so what” behind the numbers.
+Check if you're answering the 'so what' behind the numbers.
 Is there a clear insight, implication, or decision being supported?

 Break it into components, write down hypotheses, or review a similar case.
 Ask your manager for framing guidance.